metabase/metabase/docs/installation-and-operation/serialization.md

 - `POST /api/ee/serialization/export`
 - `POST /api/ee/serialization/import`

+> We use `POST`, not `GET`, for the `/export` endpoint.
+While the export operation is repeatable, it's long and intensive, so we use `POST` to prevent accidental exports.

 For now, these endpoints are synchronous.
 If the serialization process takes too long, the request can time out.
 In this case, we suggest using the CLI commands.

 See [How export works](#how-export-works), [How import works](#how-import-works), and [Serialization best practices](#serialization-best-practices) for general information about serialization.